terotests/FlexCharts/flex-charts/README.md

 # FlexCharts

+> **⚠️ WORK IN PROGRESS**
+>
+> This library is currently under active development.
+The documentation below is a draft and describes planned functionality that may not be fully implemented yet.
+Features, APIs, and examples are subject to change.

-A flexible chart library for React applications.
+A flexible chart library for React applications focused on time-based visualizations with advanced customization capabilities.

-## Features
+## Planned Features

+### Core Functionality
+- 📐 **Flexible Layout System** - Adaptive wireframe structure with proper data positioning
+- 🔄 **Smooth Scrolling** - Horizontal and vertical scrolling with touch support
+- 📏 **Configurable Axes** - Customizable x and y axis with support for various data types
-- 📊 Multiple chart types: Line, Bar (and more to come)
+- 📊 **Multiple Chart Types** - Line, Bar, Timeline, and more to come

+### Advanced Capabilities
+- 🧩 **Gantt Chart Support** - Connect time series elements to create dependencies
+- ✏️ **Live Editing** - Real-time chart modification and data manipulation
+- 📤 **Data Export** - Export to Excel, CSV and other formats
+- 🎛️ **Live Configuration** - Adjust chart settings and appearance in real-time

+### User Experience
-- 🎨 Customizable themes with light/dark mode support
+- 🎨 **Theming & Customization** - Light/dark mode and custom rendering overrides
-- 📱 Responsive design
+- 🚀 **Performance Optimization** - Virtualization for large datasets and view optimization
+- 📱 **Responsive Design** - Adapt to different screen sizes and orientations
-- 🎯 TypeScript support with full type definitions
+- 🎯 **Full TypeScript Support** - Complete type definitions for enhanced developer experience

 ## Installation